Our main chapel is open to the public, but not the Blessed Sacrament chapel

 Here at Turvey Abbey we have two chapels, our main chapel where our all our services are held, and a smaller chapel where the Blessed Sacrament is reserved.
-The Blessed Sacrament chapel is located a short distance from the main chapel, this chapel will not be open to the public yet.
+The Blessed Sacrament chapel is located a short distance from the main chapel, this chapel is not open to the public yet.